JulianWielga/angular-masonry-wall/README.md

 	+ margin-y - Vertical gap between image containers (default: 0)
 	+ brick-width - Image width you'll be using for the layout, ideally should be image's natural width (if not set or 0: width of first element)

+	Prameters are optional, better use css for formatting.
+After full load and initial positioning of brick ***loaded*** class is added with ngAnimate.

 That's it!